Cancer-Fighting Soup

 Her friends and family quickly gathered like a small army around her and her family.
 You see Darcie is widely known as one of the most generous, thoughtful, bleeding-heart people around our area.
 Many lives have been touched by her and her family in some way.
 Everyone loves Darcie.

 A small group of her closest friends gathered a few days after her diagnosis to pray and plan for her.
 I was awed as I saw each friend in our group using her own particular gifting to serve and encourage her.
-It’s humbling to watch Christ’s church at work as the hands and feet of Jesus during a time of crisis like this.
+It’s humbling to watch the church at work as the hands and feet of Jesus during a time of crisis like this.

 (Below: Living it up 80’s style with Darcie (on right), me (center) and our friend (Kelley).
 Can you handle all that blue eye shadow and crimping?)